 1920s Fashion: The Cultural Context

-To really appreciate the huge shifts in fashion that came with the roaring twenties, it's important to first set the scene.
-After the end of the First World War in 1918, women in the UK were finally granted the right to vote (although even that was still caveated with restrictions, such as needing to be at least 30 years old) with the same happening stateside in 1920.
+To really appreciate the huge shifts in fashion that came with the roaring '20s, it's important to first set the scene.
+After the end of World War I in 1918, women in the UK were finally granted the right to vote (but even that was still caveated with restrictions, such as needing to be at least 30 years old), with the same happening stateside in 1920.
 After the gloom of the war years, economies started to boom, women embraced a bolder, more flamboyant approach to life (cue the short and sassy bob haircuts), and the Jazz Age gave birth to high-octane parties filled with ragtime dancing.
 Speakeasy bars rebelled against U.S. prohibition, and the art scene exploded with the talents of Ernest Hemingway, F. Scott Fitzgerald and Pablo Picasso.
 Naturally, fashion was at the heart of the social rebellion, with Parisian couturiers—most notably Coco Chanel—all embracing the youth of the era.

-Thanks to shorter hemlines and advances in fabric technology, hosiery became a huge trend among the Bright Young Things, with sales of stockings and decorative tights going through the roof.
+Thanks to shorter hemlines and advances in fabric technology, hosiery became a huge trend among the bright young things, with sales of stockings and decorative tights going through the roof.
 Swimwear got skimpier, heels got higher, and voluminous wrap coats with real fur trims became a signature of high society.